Chart Color Schemes

 Hamlyn Heights is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Hamlyn Heights, as per the latest Census evaluation, 83.9% of dwellings were houses, with the remaining 16.1% being semi-detached, apartments, or other types.
-This compares to Non-Metro Vic.'s figures of 84.6% houses and 15.4% other dwellings.
-Home ownership in Hamlyn Heights stood at 35.2%, with mortgaged properties at 34.6% and rented ones at 30.2%.
+In Hamlyn Heights, as per the latest Census evaluation, 83.9% of dwellings were houses, with the remaining 16.1% consisting of semi-detached homes, apartments, and other dwelling types.
+This is similar to Non-Metro Vic.'s figures of 84.6% houses and 15.4% other dwellings.
+Home ownership in Hamlyn Heights stood at 35.2%, with mortgaged properties at 34.6% and rented dwellings at 30.2%.
 The median monthly mortgage repayment was $1,733, higher than Non-Metro Vic.'s average of $1,712.
-The median weekly rent in Hamlyn Heights was $345, compared to Non-Metro Vic.'s $335.
-Nationally, Hamlyn Heights' mortgage repayments were lower than the Australian average of $1,863, and rents were less than the national figure of $375.
+The median weekly rent in Hamlyn Heights was recorded at $345, compared to Non-Metro Vic.'s $335.
+Nationally, Hamlyn Heights's mortgage repayments were lower than the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing